Niamhmadden/eleventy-base-blog/content/about/index.md

 # About me

 Hey there, i'm Niamh.
-I'm developer and writer.
+I'm a developer and writer.

 I mainly write about the web, accessibility, and content writing on my blog but I also write about anything I find interesting or insightful.